-The table in Figure 1 below includes the monthly non-farm payroll data for two months: October 2012 and November 2012.
-The October data was released last month and the non-farm payroll data for November 2012 will be released tomorrow at 8:30 AM EDT.
+The table in Figure 1 below includes the monthly non-farm payroll data for two months: October and November 2013.
+The October data was released last month and the non-farm payroll data for November 2013 will be released tomorrow morning at 8:30 AM EST.

-The monthly standard error of the model is approximately 113,700, which is still sizable, but a lot of the variation is due to large anomalies in the reported survey data (e.g. the 2010 period in Figure 2 below).
-The first and last data rows of the table report the forecast + 0.5 standard errors (in green) and the forecast - 0.5 standard error (in red), respectively.
+The monthly standard error of the model is approximately 78,500 jobs.
+The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
 All values are rounded to the nearest thousand.
-Assuming the model errors are normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.

 Your comments, feedback, and questions are always welcome and appreciated.
 Please use the comment section at the bottom of this page or send me an email.